XOlifreX/mksc-decompilation/README.md

 ## Building

 Running build.bat will generate the JPN version.
-The JPN version is chosen to u-include all the Mobile Adapter GB functionalities.
+The JPN version is chosen to include all the Mobile Adapter GB functionalities.
 An original JPN rom is required to build the rom.
 The build tools are from DevKitARM.